dscalzi/HeliosLauncher/docs/distro.md

 You can use [Nebula](https://github.com/dscalzi/Nebula) to automate the generation of a distribution index.

+The most up to date and accurate descriptions of the distribution spec can be viewed in [helios-distribution-types](https://github.com/dscalzi/helios-distribution-types).

 The distribution index is written in JSON.
 The general format of the index is as posted below.

 ```json